 What’s the Issue?

-At Newton, we believe an active investment approach plays a crucial role in identifying the future risks and opportunities of climate change for investors.
+At Newton, we believe active investment plays a crucial role in identifying the future risks and opportunities of climate change for investors.
 Where we believe companies are ineffectively managing their climate-related risks or opportunities, we will engage to seek further information and more comprehensive action.
 One recent example provides a good case study of collaborating with other investors to create a wide-reaching, global impact.

 How Did We Engage?